DiLRandI/ShopMate/docs/technical-architecture.md

 - Define path aliases in `vite.config.ts` (e.g., `@/features/*`) to avoid brittle relative imports. citeturn2search2
 - Use strict TypeScript, React error boundaries, and modern image/lazy-loading patterns to maintain perceived performance. citeturn2search1turn2search10
 - Prefer Vitest and ESLint/Prettier for automated quality gates when the frontend scaffolding is generated. citeturn2search10

+### Authentication UX & State Management
+- Render a standalone login screen that calls `auth.API.Login` and stores the returned session token + role inside a central auth store (Zustand or React context).
+Persist tokens with `localStorage` guarded by Wails secure storage utilities.
+- Provide a `RequireRole` wrapper component that blocks navigation, shows a password-change warning if `requires_password_reset` is true, and reroutes to login when the session expires.
+- The Settings “Team Members” page (under `features/users`) calls `user.API` for CRUD, with inline validation for username uniqueness and password strength.
+Operators never load this route.
+- Expose a “Change Password” dialog in Settings → My Profile, hitting `auth.API.ChangePassword` and updating the reset flag on success.

 ## Cross-Cutting Build Automation
 - Provide a `Makefile` wrapper for common tasks: `make dev` (Wails dev server + frontend), `make build` (production binary), `make lint`, and `make test`.
 This keeps the workflow consistent across platforms and CI.
 Wails CLI commands (`wails dev`, `wails build`) remain the single source of truth. citeturn11search0turn11search1turn10search1